 The very same day I quit that “job,” I walked in and started my “career” with Lincoln Heritage!
 I walked into what I thought was a job interview and I walked out with a new friend, a new family, and a contract for a new career.
 Chad Lewis, the manager of the agency, greeted me and within five minutes, I told him these exact words: “It’s so comfortable here; I feel like I’m at home.”

-That was nearly a year and a half ago and I still feel like I’m at home.
-I feel like each of my coworkers are a member of my family.
+That was several years ago and I still feel like I’m at home.
+I feel like each of my coworkers is a member of my family.
 Each member encourages one another.
 They coach and share experiences and knowledge to make sure everybody is successful.
 They are passionate in what they do.
 They believe in the product they are selling, knowing it will change the lives of the client’s family members.
 As in any family, there is friendly competition, but I have never seen people that get just as excited for others’ success as they do for their own.

-This company is comprised of real people working for real people.
-There is literally teamwork and humbleness from the top of family-owned company, all the way down to the newest agent welcomed in on their first day.
+There is literally teamwork and humbleness from the top of the family-owned company, all the way down to the newest agent welcomed in on their first day.

 This is not the easiest thing I have ever done.
 There are good days and bad, but with each day, this company offers the skills to learn and get better, while giving us unlimited opportunities to succeed.
 What we do with those opportunities, is up to us.
 As we say, “It’s all about the grind,” and the grind offers rewards beyond our wildest expectations.